Terms & Conditions

 Cancellations made after your arrival to the U.S. on a UMass-issued Form I-20 will be governed under the standard UMass student immigration policies and your F-1 immigration status will be terminated accordingly.

 - Refunds: UMass will only make refunds in U.S. Dollars, minus bank transfer and processing fees, and will make such refunds in the manner in which UMass was originally paid and to the account of the party or parties who made such payment(s).
 All refunds will be made to eligible parties within 45 days of a written request.

-- Housing Accommodation and Meal Plan: You are required to commit to a reservation in approved program housing for the Summer 2017 semester.
+- Housing Accommodation and Meal Plan: You are required to commit to a reservation in approved program housing for the Summer 2018 Experience.
 Payment for the Summer Residency is due in full two weeks prior to the move-in date (June 17, 2017).
 Later notification or failure to notify UMass may result in additional costs.
 If you are unable to live on campus you must submit a Housing Waiver Form to UMass when you send your official acceptance to the offer letter.
 The requirement to live in program housing will be waived only in extenuating circumstances.
 You must also purchase and enroll in a meal plan for the duration of your Program.
 The cost of a meal plan is nonrefundable.

 - At the time of application, you are required to purchase coverage from a MS ECE-designated health plan as a condition of enrollment.